-Otto Hahn lived in Germany from 1879 to 1968, and became a famous chemist, known for the discovery of nuclear fission and his stance against the Nazi Party and his campaigns against nuclear weapons.
+Otto Hahn lived in Germany from 1879 to 1968, and was a famous chemist, known for the discovery of nuclear fission as well as his stance against the Nazi Party and his campaigns against nuclear weapons.

 In 1907 he returned to Germany and lectured at the University of Berlin.
 In 1938 he and Fritz Strassmann discovered that barium was produced when uranium atoms were bombarded with neutrons, which they later realized was nuclear fission.
 He was awarded the Nobel Prize in 1944 and continued research.
 His discovery indirectly helped develop the atomic bomb and nuclear energy, but he campaigned against its use in these purposes.

-Hahn was against national socialism and the persecution of Jews by the Nazi Party.
+Hahn was opposed to National Socialism and the persecution of Jews by the Nazi Party.
 After the war he was influential and well respected in West Germany.
 He joined the Kaiser Wilhelm Society (KWG) in 1946 and was their last president.
 He was also founding president of the Max Plank Society (MPG) until 1960.